 - Salt and pepper to taste

+- Combine the ground beef and cauliflower rice.
 Add the tomato sauce (use the tomato sauce with basil, garlic, and oregano for added flavor but check carb content), sour cream, and seasonings.
 Mix well.
+Check the flavor and add additional seasonings if desired.

-Wash and dry bell peppers.
+- Wash and dry bell peppers.
 Cut the tops off the bell peppers and remove the seeds and white membrane.
 Fill the peppers with the ground beef mixture and place in a baking dish or muffin pan.
+SEE NOTE BELOW FOR SOFTER BELL PEPPERS.

 If you try this recipe, let me know.
 I’d love to hear from you!